 Experiments involving design of bioreactors and microfluidic systems, advanced cell culture, and quantitative analysis techniques such as polmerase chain reaction and atomic force microscopy.
 Laboratory techniques relating to current literature and state of the art in the field of bioengineering.
 Prerequisite: BIOE 202.
 Departmental approval required for non-majors.

 Fundamental and applied statistics, including probability distributions, parameter estimation, descriptive statistics, hypothesis testing, and linear regression.
 Statistical methods in genomics including sequence analysis, gene expression data analysis, human genomic variation, regulatory genomics, and cancer genomics.
-Credit is not given for both BIOE 310 and IE 300.
-Prerequisites: BIOE 205 and BIOE 206.
+Credit is not given towards graduation for both BIOE 310 and IE 300.
+Prerequisite: BIOE 210 or MATH 257.
+Students in the BS-BIOE must take BIOE 210 as the prerequisite.

 Fundamentals of fluid dynamics and mass transport applied to analysis of biological systems.
 Quantitative understanding of microscopic to macroscopic phenomena in biological systems related to their sensing by imaging techniques.
 Molecular phenomena in both healthy tissue and disease using examples from cardiovascular problems and cancer using ultrasound, optical and MRI techniques.
 Credit is not given for both BIOE 360 and any of CHBE 421, CHBE 451, or TAM 335.
 Prerequisite: BIOE 201 and MATH 285.